figure002/setlyze/src/setlyze/docs/html/_sources/design_parts_docs.txt

 The currently supported format is plain text.
 Support for LaTeX might be added in future releases.

-A LaTeX documents can be converted to PDF using third party tools (e.g.
+LaTeX documents can be converted to PDF using third party tools (e.g.
 ``pdflatex`` on UNIX systems).